Below is an archive of past CQ seminars, with the most recent seminars first. Recorded presentations can be found here.

 January 25, 2012- “Think with your senses, feel with your mind”: A strategy for integrating and analyzing multisensory data in qualitative research

-Dr. Paula Gardner, PhD, Research Scientist, the Bridgepoint Collaboratory for Research and Innovation
+Dr. Pauli Gardner, PhD, Research Scientist, the Bridgepoint Collaboratory for Research and Innovation

 Dr. Michael Saini, Assistant Professor, Factor-Inwentash Faculty of Social Work, University of Toronto